syntatis/phpstan-psr-container/README.md

 # PHPStan for PSR-11

-This package provides PHPStan rules to the `get` method in PSR-11 `ContainerInterface`.
-The `get` method in the interface return type is `mixed`.
+> PHPStan rules for PSR-11 `ContainerInterface`.

+The `get` method in the `ContainerInterface` interface return type is `mixed`.
 This is not really useful for static analysis tools like PHPStan.
 Since it cannot infer the type of the service.
 You will need to add a PHPDoc comment to the variable to help PHPStan infer the type or check the type of the service at runtime with `is_a` or `instanceof` or use assertion [to narrow down the type](https://phpstan.org/writing-php-code/narrowing-types).

 For example:

 ```php
 use Bar\Service;